alicesthar/Sound-and-Success-in-Popular-Music/README.md

 ├── plots_final/         # Final figures used in the report
 ├── analysis.R           # Main analysis script
 └── README.md            # Project overview and instructions

-## How to run

-	1. Place the MusicOSet files in the data_raw/ folder.
-	2. Run Sound-and-Success-in-Popular-Music-25196971.R from start to finish in RStudio.

-## Outputs
-	•	Figures are saved in plots_final/
-	•	Summary tables are saved in outputs/
-	•	Key results are also printed to the R console for transparency.